sdsc-hpc-training-dev/dev.io/docs/comet-101/README.md

 ## NOTES:

 ## Interactive Video Link:
-This material was presented as part of a webinar presented on xxxxx.
+This material was presented as part of a webinar presented on 04/16/20.
 The link to the presentation can be found here:

 https://education.sdsc.edu/training/interactive/202004_intro_to_comet/index.php